Tommy Lucchese: Underboss to Gagliano

+Due to Luciano's reforms, the New York City underworld entered a long period of peace.
 From 1932 onward, Gagliano kept a very low profile; almost nothing is known about him from then onward.
 He preferred to issue his orders through close allies, particularly Lucchese, who was his underboss and the family's public face.
-In 1946, Lucchese attended the mob's Havana Conference in Cuba as Gagliano's representative.
+In 1946 Lucchese attended the mob's Havana Conference in Cuba as Gagliano's representative.